-- When information comes to the presbytery staff regarding individual needs, this information will be shared with the appropriate volunteer for her or his follow up with the individual - When appropriate, information about individual needs or concerns will be shared with the presbytery through - o the Professional Care Subcommittee of COM, - o inclusion in the presbytery newsletter - special communiqués with presbytery in the event of the death of a family member or other crises needing more rapid response of support and prayer.
+- When information comes to the presbytery staff regarding individual needs, this information will be shared with the appropriate volunteer for her or his follow up with the individual - When appropriate, information about individual needs or concerns will be shared with the presbytery through - the Professional Care Subcommittee of COM, Leadership Development and Care Committee, - inclusion in the presbytery newsletter - special communiqués with presbytery in the event of the death of a family member or other crises needing more rapid response of support and prayer.

-The Pastoral Care Network, Network Coordinator, in conjunction with the Committee on Ministry and the Executive Presbyter may appoint Task Groups, made up of network members and other interested individuals, for the purpose of considering and recommending additional activities to aid professionals in developing appropriate avenues of self care.
+The Pastoral Care Network, Network Coordinator, in conjunction with the Leadership Development and Care Committee and the Relationship Coordination Director Committee on Ministry and the Executive Presbyter may appoint Task Groups, made up of network members and other interested individuals, for the purpose of considering and recommending additional activities to aid professionals in developing appropriate avenues of self care.